giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 ## Definition

-A node pool is a set of nodes within a Kubernetes cluster that share the same configuration (machine type, CIDR range, etc.).
+A node pool is a set of nodes within a Kubernetes cluster that share the same configuration (machine type, operating system, etc.).
 Each node in the pool is labeled by the node pool's name.

 ## Advantages